 This brings a lot of hikers from around the world, as Madeira’s hiking trails are truly breathtaking.

-There are also a lot of beaches around the main island, where you can practise surfing, admire the marine biodiversity through snorkeling and whale or dolphin watching.
+There are also a lot of beaches around the main island, where you can practice surfing, admire the marine biodiversity through snorkeling and whale or dolphin watching.

 Thrill-seekers might want to look at activities such as paragliding, canyoning, or even mountain biking.
 There are so many things to do, that it is impossible to get bored.